Lancaster 68 Good

 What's it like Living in Lancaster?

-Located in the state of Wisconsin, Lancaster is a small-sized city with a population of 3,725 inhabitants.
-At 96%, the majority of the Lancaster population is White; this is followed by 1% Black and 1% Asian.
+Located in the state of Wisconsin, Lancaster is a small city with a population of 3,854 people.
+If we look at the most recent Census, Lancaster is known to have a predominantly White population.
+The next two most common races are Black and Asian.
 If you're not a fan of traffic congestion and long commute times to work, Lancaster is the place to be.
 Commutes to work here are shorter, with an average one-way commute time taking only 19 minutes, significantly lower than the national average of 26 minutes.

 Best Places to Live in and Around Lancaster